Peter Gerhardsson

 Kurt Peter Gerhardsson (born 22 August 1959) is a Swedish football manager and former football player.
 He was previously the manager of BK Häcken.
-Before the start of the 2013 Allsvenskan he was ranked as the best manager in the league by newspaper Aftonbladet.
+Before the start of the 2013 Allsvenskan, he was ranked as the best manager in the league by newspaper Aftonbladet.

-On 29 November 2016 it was announced that he would take over as manager of the Swedish women's national team after Pia Sundhage following UEFA Women's Euro 2017.
+Gerhardsson became the manager of the Swedish women's national team in 2017, replacing Pia Sundhage after the UEFA Women's Euro 2017.
+He led the team to third-place finishes in the FIFA Women's World Cup in 2019 and 2023.

+Managerial career

+With Gerhardsson as manager, the Sweden women's national football team has twice finished third place in the FIFA Women's World Cup, first in 2019 and then in 2023.